 Coupling agents to help the main ingredients, wood flour and plastic, bond together firmly,

-UV stabilizers such as carbon black and titanium oxide, which help protect the material from damage by ultra violent rays, at least for a time,
+UV stabilizers such as carbon black and titanium oxide, which help protect the material from damage by ultraviolet rays, at least for a time,

 Biocides, the most common being zinc borate, to reduce mold, mildew and fungal growth,

-Plasticisers such as Wollastonite and calcium carbonate that add resiliency to the material, making it less brittle, and helping it to better resist impact. damage.
+Plasticizers such as Wollastonite and calcium carbonate that add resiliency to the material, making it less brittle, and helping it to better resist impact damage.

 These "additives" make up as much as 5% of the composite by volume.
-Most of these are harmless, but some are not.
-Carbon black, for example, is often added to the deck mixture to combat ultra violet degradation.
+Most of these are harmless but some are not.
+Carbon black, for example, is often added to the deck mixture to combat ultraviolet degradation.
 It is a suspected carcinogen, and if inhaled, a visit to the doctor is usually recommended.
-You probably won't encounter it in inhalable (dust) form, but your installer just might.
+You probably won't encounter it in inhalable (dust) form but your installer just might when he saws a deck board to the proper length.
 It is usually not possible to tell from the manufacturer's colorful brochures what additives the decking composite contains, and if any might be harmful to you or the environment.

 It is also important to know how much wood, and how much plastic is in the mix and which plastic is used.
 Is it a relatively environmentally benign plastic?
 Is it a stiff plastic that adds some structural rigidity?
 A composite deck that contains more plastic is less prone to fading and will not as easily support the embedded mold and mildew that has plagued some high-wood-content composites such as Trex.
 But, keep in mind that the more plastic that is in a composite the more it acts like plastic and the more problem you are likely to have with heat retention and seasonal movement which can cause excessive gapping between boards.

 The type of plastic is important.
-Almost all composites contain polyethylene, but polyethylene comes in high-density and low-density formulations.
+Almost all composites contain polyethylene but polyethylene comes in high-density and low-density formulations.
 High-density (HDPE) is stiffer and resists wear better.
-Polypropelene is better than polyethylene, but also much more expensive, and poly-vinyl chloride (PVC) the stiffest and most wear resistant, but not only expensive, but an environmental hazard during manufacturing that continues to off-gas dangerous chemicals for as long as several years — good thing decks are outside.
-Although none of them are particularly eco-friendly, polyethylene is the greenist of the plastics, and PVC by far the most dangerous.
+Polypropylene is better than polyethylene but also much more expensive, and polyvinyl chloride (PVC) the stiffest and most wear resistant but expensive and an environmental hazard that continues to off-gas dangerous chemicals for as long as several years.
+While none of them is particularly eco-friendly, polyethylene is the greenist of the plastics, and PVC by far the most dangerous.

 The Material Safety Data Sheet

 How much is disclosed in an MSDS, however, varies widely.
-Some companys reveal very little.
-Trex, for example, lists some of its ingredients, but does not disclose how much of each ingredient is contained in its composites.
-It is particularly secretive about the formulation of its capstock shell used with its Transcends products.
+Some companies reveal very little.
+Trex, for example, Lists many of its ingredients as "proprietary" and does not disclose them.
+Where it does disclose, it does not reveal how much of each ingredient is contained in its composites.
+Trex is particularly secretive about the formulation of its capstock shell used with its Transcends products.
 It will not even disclose which plastic or combination of plastics is used.

 Is it Color-Fast?